How would you feel if your ancestry was different?

 The Truth About Identical Twins and DNA

-High school biology classes were very clear on this fact in the 1990s: Identical twins have identical DNA.
-It was the accepted wisdom.
+High school biology classes were very clear on this fact in the 1990s: At birth, identical twins have the exact same DNA.
+It was the accepted wisdom at the time, and it makes sense biologically.
+Over time, siblings' DNA changes due to the epigenetic factors we mentioned earlier, but the DNA starts out identical.

-"What we found are changes on the genetic level, the DNA sequence itself," Jan Dumanksi, a genetics professor at the University of Alabama at Birmingham and an author of the paper, told the New York Times shortly after the research was published in The American Journal of Human Genetics.
+"What we found are changes on the genetic level, the DNA sequence itself," Jan Dumanksi, a genetics professor at the University of Alabama at Birmingham and an author of the paper, told The New York Times shortly after the research was published in The American Journal of Human Genetics.
+The study showed that twins had more genetic variation than scientists had previously thought.

 The research team found several copy number variations—in which genes occur multiple times within one individual, or in which certain DNA coding letters are missing—between pairs of twins they expected to have identical genetic profiles.